PriyanshuThakur33/Sustainability-Dashboard-MERN-Stack-Application/README.md

 - Document new API endpoints
 - Update README for new features

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support

 ### Documentation
 - [API Documentation](docs/api.md)
 - [Component Library](docs/components.md)
 - [Deployment Guide](docs/deployment.md)

-### Issues
-- Report bugs via GitHub Issues
-- Request features through feature requests
-- Ask questions in discussions

-### Community
-- Join our Discord server
-- Follow updates on Twitter
-- Subscribe to our newsletter

 ---